Research vessel

 A research vessel (RV or R/V) is a ship or boat designed, modified, or equipped to carry out research at sea.
-Research vessels carry out a number of roles.
-Some of these roles can be combined into a single vessel but others require a dedicated vessel.
+Research vessels carry out a number of roles which can be combined into a single vessel but others require a dedicated vessel.
 Due to the demanding nature of the work, research vessels may be constructed around an icebreaker hull, allowing them to operate in polar waters.

 History

 The research ship had origins in the early voyages of exploration.
 By the time of James Cook's Endeavour, the essentials of what today we would call a research ship are clearly apparent.
 In 1766, the Royal Society hired Cook to travel to the Pacific Ocean to observe and record the transit of Venus across the Sun.
 The Endeavour was a sturdy vessel, well designed and equipped for the ordeals she would face, and fitted out with facilities for her "research personnel", Joseph Banks.
 As is common with contemporary research vessels, Endeavour also carried out more than one kind of research, including comprehensive hydrographic survey work.

-Some other notable early research vessels were HMS Beagle, RV Calypso, HMS Challenger, USFC Albatross, and the Endurance and Terra Nova.
+Some other notable early research vessels were HMS Beagle, HMS Challenger, USFC Albatross, Endurance, Terra Nova, and RV Calypso.
 The names of early research vessels have been used to name later research vessels, as well as Space Shuttles.

 Modern types

 Hydrographic survey

 A hydrographic survey ship is a vessel designed to conduct hydrographic research and survey.
 Nautical charts are produced from this information to ensure safe navigation by military and civilian shipping.
 Hydrographic survey vessels also conduct seismic surveys of the seabed and the underlying geology.
 Apart from producing the charts, this information is useful for detecting geological features likely to bear oil or gas.
 These vessels usually mount equipment on a towed structure, for example, air cannons used to generate shock waves that sound strata beneath the seabed, or mounted on the keel, for example, a depth sounder.
 In practice, hydrographic survey vessels are often equipped to perform multiple roles.
 Some function also as oceanographic research ships.
 Naval hydrographic survey vessels often do naval research, for example, on submarine detection.

 An example of a hydrographic survey vessel is CCGS Frederick G. Creed.
 For an example of the employment of a survey ship see HMS Hydra.